 Conversational discourse has been the foundation of human interaction since the beginning of time.
 No matter how well-equipped a website or mobile app may be to present a brand’s offerings to its target audience, a one-to-one interaction makes a lot of difference.
 This is where messaging platforms come into play.
 They not only enable businesses to establish contact with people but keep the interaction going.
 Messaging platforms also serve as a perfect way to bring back lost customers and reduce churn rate to a great extent.
 Therefore, focusing on optimizing these one-on-one conversation mediums is very important.

 Domino’s on the other hand, uses push notifications to engage with its customers.
 The pizzeria chain through its food ordering app sends personalized push messages to compel its customers to place an order and take advantage of its services.

 Here’s how to optimize and improve the performance of these mediums:

 - Optimize and breathe some life into message content by adding certain power words, keywords, strong images, and emojis.
 Showcase a sense of urgency in your messages in the form of CTAs.
 This helps ensure messages are persuasive enough to make the receivers/viewers take the desired action.

 - Segmentation and timing are critical to high conversions: Try to segment the target audience basis their likes/dislikes and relevancy to ensure the right messages reach the right kind of target audience at the right time, further triggering the right areas.

-- Ensure quick replies and reduce barriers to response.
+- Ensure quick replies and reduce barriers to the response.

 - Test when to deliver messages to the target audience.

 - Create different messaging strategies for target personas according to their time zones.

-- Choose the right messaging Channels.
+- Choose the right messaging channels.
 At present, there are nearly twenty messaging platforms extensively used by businesses across the globe.
 The most popular ones are email, SMS, web and app push notifications, hello bars, messengers (such as Whatsapp, Snapchat, Wechat, Facebook Messenger, Viber, etc.), and chatbots.
 Using and optimizing the right messaging platforms according to the target persona is very important.
 For instance: